lichanghao/lichanghao.github.io/_posts/2024-12-11-onsager-reciprocity-and-fluctuation-dissipation-theorem.md

 ---

-### **Conclusion**:
 The fluctuation-dissipation theorem provides a framework for understanding how systems respond to perturbations based on equilibrium fluctuations, while Onsager reciprocity ensures symmetry in the coupling between fluxes and forces in linear transport phenomena.
-Both are consequences of the time-reversal symmetry of microscopic dynamics and together provide a comprehensive description of nonequilibrium systems close to equilibrium.
+Both are consequences of the time-reversal symmetry of microscopic dynamics and together provide a comprehensive description of non-equilibrium systems close to equilibrium.